jimbrend/jimbrend/README.md

 I'm leaving this as tame as possible,

-Y'all link green bubbles right?
+Y'all like green bubbles right?

 Well I got some  ️‍❤️‍🔥    *heart of fire*  bars.